 Students spend 2-3 months at Vanderbilt University Medical Center and receive a stipend of approximately $2,100 per month.

-Students must participate for a minimum of two calendar months between June and August and participate in the research symposium at Vanderbilt on Wednesday, July 28th and Thursday, July 29th (2021 dates).
+Students must participate for a minimum of two calendar months between June and August and participate in the research symposium at Vanderbilt on Wednesday, July 27th and Thursday, July 28th, 2022.

 Program staff will assist students in selecting an appropriate research project and preceptor.
 Prior research experience is not required.
 In addition to working on his/her own research project, each student attends a series of seminars addressing various clinical and research aspects of diabetes mellitus and its complications, kidney disease, and digestive disease.

-The Vanderbilt Medical Student Research Training Program (SRTP) Summer 2022 application will be posted below when available (December 1, 2021).
-View the 2021 application here.
+The Vanderbilt Medical Student Research Training Program (SRTP) Summer 2022 application is now available!

 Click here to view SRTP alumni and their affiliations.